moja-global/moja_global_docs/docs/DeveloperWorkflow/automated_checks.rst

    GitHub actions Pull Request Build Console

-\* After analysis of the test failure, you may then try to debug the test locally as well by running the command:-:
+-  After analysis of the test failure, you can then try to debug the test locally as well by running the command:

 ::

    python -m unittest discover tests -v

 -  Sometimes tests may also fail if your pull request is not rebased to the latest master.
-So it is recommended to take a rebase before creating the pull request.
+So it is recommended to complete a rebase before creating the pull request.
--  If you are still facing issues with the test failure, please reach out to the maintainers of the repository.
+-  If you are still facing issues with test failure, please reach out to the maintainers of the repository.

 Code Coverage Check